It's the weekend again, Howard County! The sun should be out, and there's plenty to do with your friends and family!

 Foster The people is an American rock band formed in Los Angeles, California.
-It currently consisits of lead vocalist Mark Foster, lead guitarist Sean Cimino, keyboardist Isom Innis, and Drummer Mark Pontius.
-The band is known for the debut album "Torches", reatured singles " Helena Beat", "Pumped up Kicks" and "Don't Stop"
+It currently consists of lead vocalist Mark Foster, lead guitarist Sean Cimino, keyboardist Isom Innis, and Drummer Mark Pontius.
+The band is known for the debut album "Torches", featured singles " Helena Beat", "Pumped up Kicks" and "Don't Stop"

 The NAASC Columbia, MD chapter is thrilled to once again present True Blue Signature Jazz featuring Chelsey Green and the Green Project for our annual scholarship fundraiser.
 Chelsey Green is a Billboard charting, jazz violinist whose performances have been described as passionate, vivacious, electrifying, and innovative.
 We invite you to join us for an exquisite night of jazz.
 A cocktail reception follows.

 Following 13 immigrant and U.S.-born teenage girls, Maine Girls explores the important role that young people play in bridging cultural divides.